A story about people who live on the internet

 Illustrated by Mikey Hodkinson

-Tablet or PC reading recommended: When you buy Lorequest World, you’ll get a full-colour PDF file designed for screen reading.
+Tablet or PC reading recommended: When you download Lorequest World, you’ll get a full-colour PDF file designed for screen reading.
 I don’t recommend trying to read it on your smartphone or e-ink reader, because their screens will probably be too small to handle the layout – and a black-and-white display definitely won’t handle the images well.
-If in doubt, you can download this sample file and see how it looks on your device.
+Try it on something with a largish colour screen and a decent image resolution – it’s worth it, I promise.